 Jamón de Trevélez PGI

-Cured hams (hind extremities) from white pigs, cross breeds of the Landrace, Large White and Duroc-Jersey breeds, with a total production period varying between 14 and 20 months.
+Cured hams (hind extremities) from white pigs, cross breeds of the Landrace, Large White and Duroc-Jersey breeds, with a total production period of 17, 20 and 23 months depending on weight

 It is characterized by its delicate, lightly salted flavor, as well as its smooth aroma, characteristic of cured products.